 “I kind of got propelled into writing by a dare”

-“I was offered quite a big job,” Kate tells us.
+“I was offered quite a big job,” Mosse tells us.
 “At that stage, I had a two-year-old and was expecting another baby.
 I had to decide whether this was what I wanted from my career, and I had to be brave enough to say to myself, ‘Actually, you want something different.’”

-Soon, Kate secured a deal with a publisher and began writing her first book, Becoming a Mother, which hit shelves in 1993.
+Soon, Mosse secured a deal with a publisher and began writing her first book, Becoming a Mother, which hit shelves in 1993.
 This guide to pregnancy and birth weaves medical and historical information with real women’s experiences, taking readers from conception to the first few days with their baby.

-Although another non-fiction book was to follow in 1995 (this one on the Royal Opera House, Covent Garden), Kate soon moved on to fiction writing.
+Although another non-fiction book was to follow in 1995 (this one on the Royal Opera House, Covent Garden), Mosse soon moved on to fiction writing.
 But it wasn’t until her fifth book, Labyrinth, was published in 2005 that her status as a bestselling author was cemented.
 “That was the one that changed everything,” she says.

 “You must write from the inside out, not the outside in”